There are currently no products in the cart.

 Counting macros can benefit people with a wide variety of goals, from shedding body fat to building muscle.
 While it might seem daunting at first, it is very simple once you get the hang of it.

-The macros diet revolves around establishing a calories target that aligns with your goals and experimenting with macronutrient ratios until you find the split works best for you.
+The macros diet revolves around establishing a calorie target that aligns with your goals and experimenting with macronutrient ratios until you find the split works best for you.

 Tools like tracking apps and food scales allow you to be precise with your calorie and macro intakes, making it easy to maintain consistency over the course of your diet.